jeniglar/FreshStart/README.md

 ## Usage

-Run npm start to test locally.
+Run 'npm run start' in your terminal to test locally.